Thi3rryzz/sparta_ion/README.md

 If you wan't to build a control PCB, use the latest revision of 3phasecntrl.

 New Hardare Revision Wishlist:
+Motor Driver:
  - Modify 3phasecntrl for XHP motors.
+BMS:
- - Create NIMH BMS with BOW bus support.
+ - Modifiy BMS for Li-Ion/Li-Po support.

 New Software Revision Wishlist:
- - Support CU3 Display
+ - Enhance CU3 Display support
+ - Write BMS code
+ - Modify Bootloader for BMS